AdobeDocs/campaign-classic.en/help/campaign-opt/using/pressure-rules.md

 First, configure the pressure rule.

 1. Create a pressure rule.
-For more on this, refer to [Creating a pressure rule](#creating-a-pressure-rule).
+For more on this, refer to [Create a pressure rule](#creating-a-pressure-rule).
 1. In the **[!UICONTROL General]** tab, select the **[!UICONTROL Re-apply the rule at the start of personalization]** option.

    ![](assets/campaign_opt_pressure_example_5.png)

    This option overrules the value defined in the **[!UICONTROL Frequency]** field and automatically applies the rule during the personalization phase.
-For more on this, refer to [Adjusting calculation frequency](applying-rules.md#adjusting-calculation-frequency).
+For more on this, refer to [Adjust calculation frequency](applying-rules.md#adjusting-calculation-frequency).

 1. In the **[!UICONTROL Pressure]** tab, select **[!UICONTROL 7d]** as the **[!UICONTROL Period considered]** and **[!UICONTROL Grouping per day]** as the **[!UICONTROL Period type]**.
 1. Select the **[!UICONTROL Take the deliveries into account in the provisional calendar]** option to include the scheduled deliveries.

    ![](assets/campaign_opt_pressure_example_1.png)

    Deliveries sent up to 7 days before the delivery date and scheduled up to 7 days after the delivery date will be taken into account in the calculation.
-For more on this, refer to [Setting the period](#setting-the-period).
+For more on this, refer to [Set the period](#setting-the-period).

    >[!AVAILABILITY]
    >Scheduled deliveries cannot be taken into account in Campaign v8.